 Frederick Septimus Kelly is remembered today as one of the “lost” generation killed in World War I – specifically as part of the Hood Battalion of the Royal Navy, where so many of Britain’s young elite of talent and birth served as officers before being killed.
 But he was also a professional pianist and composer.
 A native of Australia, he was born the year before another Australian pianist and composer, Percy Grainger, whom he encountered in England.
 Kelly’s only work to achieve fame was the “Elegy for Strings” composed in memoriam for his friend and comrade, the poet Rupert Brooke.1In recent years more of Kelly’s compositions have been performed and recorded.
 This blog post contains an interview with pianist Alex Wilson, who recorded all the piano musicSome of his diaries have been published with the title Race Against Time, which refers both to his career as a sculling and rowing racing champion and to a full life cut short by the War at age 35.2Race Against Time: the Diaries of F.S.
 Kelly, ed.
 Thérèse Radic (Canberra: National Library of Austria, 2004).
 The war years of the diaries have also been published with the title The Lost Olympian of the Somme.

-He made his professional debut as a pianist in his native city of Sydney in 1911.
+Kelly made his professional debut as a pianist in his native city of Sydney in 1911.
 When he returned to London he gave a series of solo concerts.
 Critics seem to have dismissive because he was already known to them as a sportsman.
-The discouraging reception led to him giving up the solo career, but he continued to assist on chamber music concerts with Pablo Casals and the Rosé Quartet, among others.
+The discouraging reception led to him giving up the ambition of becoming a great soloist, but he continued to assist on chamber music concerts with Pablo Casals and the Rosé Quartet, among others.

 By 1910, Kelly had become fed up with Tovey.
 They had to deal together with the business of the Classical Concerts Society and Tovey was by all accounts impossible when it came to practical matters.
 The quintessential absent-minded professor even before he became a professor, he could not remember to answer letters or arrive on time for his own concerts.
 He lacked the ability to read people and social situations.
 He probably would have been diagnosed as autistic today.
 It didn’t help that Kelly was said to be taciturn and blunt when he did speak.
 In his diary over the years he tried to analyze the problem of Tovey.